-- We see evidence that the student is making progress academically against national/age expected levels and that the gap is narrowing they are catching up to their peers or expected age levels - Progress against Can Do statements - Evidence that students are making progress socially and emotionally - The student is achieving or exceeding their expected levels of progress - Verbal feedback from the teacher, parent and student - Formal or informal observations of the student at school - Students may move off the SEND register when they have 'caught up' or made sufficient progress.
+- We see evidence that the student is making progress academically against national/age expected levels and that the gap is narrowing they are catching up to their peers or expected age levels - Progress against Can Do statements.
+This is seen through their progress report. - Evidence that students are making progress socially and emotionally - The student is achieving or exceeding their expected levels of progress - Verbal feedback from the teacher, parent and student - Formal or informal observations of the student at school - Students may move off the SEND register when they have 'caught up' or made sufficient progress.